swaroopar/inprogress-engineer/docs/frontend/bundlers/vite.md

 Browser's JS runtime environment supports this.

 :::tip
-If you see the current bundlers such as webpack, they **bundle** all dependencies and code into one single file.
+If you see the current bundlers such as Webpack, they **bundle** all dependencies and code into one single file.
-This means the native ESM functionality is not used in this case.
+This means the native ESM functionality isn't used in this case.
 :::

 ## Vite in Development

-Vite handles dev and production differently.
-In the local environment, it does not bundle anything.
+Vite handles development and production environments differently.
+In the local environment, it doesn't bundle anything.
-It uses Native ESM based dev server.
+It uses Native ESM based development server.

 ## Vite in Production